Women Community

 Unapendwa's sewing course offers women in the community a valuable opportunity to acquire new skills and expand their career prospects.
 The course runs for six months and takes place three mornings a week.
 It is led by our experienced and dedicated sewing instructor, Elizabeth, who not only imparts technical knowledge but also motivates and individually supports the participants.

 During the course, the women learn both basic and advanced sewing techniques and gain practical insights into working with various materials.
-The program aims not only to impart craft skills to the women but also to empower them to apply and further develop these skills independently.
+The aim of the program is not only to teach practical sewing skills, but also to empower the women to apply and further develop these skills independently.

 Sewing Group